io-core/qemu/README.md

 =================

 This is a clone of https://github.com/qemu/qemu
-Work on the risc6 backend is being done on the risc6 branch, so after you clone this (git clone https://github.com/io-core/qemu-risc6) you will want to do the following within the repo directory:
+Work on the Oberon RISC backend is being done on the risc6 branch, so after you clone this (git clone https://github.com/io-core/qemu-risc6) you will want to do the following within the repo directory:

 git checkout risc6

-Otherwise you might not see the RISC6 target.
+Otherwise you might not see the Oberon RISC target.

 <img src="https://github.com/io-core/qemu-risc6/blob/risc6/Oberon.png?raw=true">

-The target is named risc6 to avoid confusion with the already existing riscv target in qemu and because in one communication (<a href="https://inf.ethz.ch/personal/wirth/ProjectOberon/RISC5.Update.pdf">An Update of the RISC5 Implementation</a>) Professor Wirth defines module RISC6 to introduce interrupts into the architecture.
+The target is named risc6 here in an attempt to avoid confusion with the already existing riscv target in qemu and because in one communication (<a href="https://inf.ethz.ch/personal/wirth/ProjectOberon/RISC5.Update.pdf">An Update of the RISC5 Implementation</a>) Professor Wirth defines module RISC6 to introduce interrupts into the architecture.
+Everywhere else this architecture is called RISC5.

 This is very much a work in progress.
-A number of opcodes are not fully implememented (floating point in particular,) disk writes are a no-op, and interrupts are not wired up yet.
+A number of opcodes are not fully implememented (floating point in particular) and interrupts are not wired up yet.

 QEMU is a large project and there are lots of files in it.
-For RISC6 some key files are:
+For the Oberon RISC architectur some key files are:

 * disas/risc6.h
 * disas/risc6.c